garronej/i18nifty/api-reference/localizedstring.md

 ```

 {% hint style="warning" %}
 Do not use resolveLocalizedString in a react component.
-Wen the language changes the component wont be rerendered.
+When the language changes the component wont be rerendered.
 Use [useResolveLocalizedString](localizedstring.md#useresolvelocalizedstring) instead.
 {% endhint %}

 ### useResolveLocalizedString